2023 Grassroots “New” Referee Course Instructions

-New Grassroots Referee courses are being offered by the Wisconsin Soccer Referee Development Program (WisRef) for 2023 registration; for a 2023 USSF Grassroots Referee license expiring 12/31/2023.
-The successful Referee candidate will have the opportunity to officiate games for the spring, summer and fall 2023 soccer seasons.
+New Grassroots Referee courses are being offered by the Wisconsin Soccer Referee Development Program (WisRef) for 2023 registration for a 2023 USSF Grassroots Referee license expiring 12/31/2023.
+The successful Referee candidate will have the opportunity to officiate games for the spring, summer and fall 2023 calendar year soccer seasons.

 This course is for new, first time Referees that have not been previously registered as a Referee OR a previously registered Referee who has had a lapse in registration (2020 or prior lapse).
 Minimum age per US Soccer policy is 13 years old at the time of registering for the course.

-WisRef & the WYSA have partnered in order to encourage players, parents and others to become a New Referee.
-WYSA is providing reimbursement of registration & course fees and background check fees for New or Lapsed Registration Referees who successfully complete the requirements to become a US Soccer Referee for 2023.
+WisRef & the WYSA have partnered in order to encourage players, parents, coaches and others to become a New Referee.
+WYSA is providing reimbursement of registration, course fees and background check fees for New or Lapsed Registration Referees (2020 or prior lapse) who successfully complete the requirements to become a US Soccer Referee for the 2023 registration period.

 What do these two organizations ask in return?
 We ask that you commit to refereeing all of 2023 and registering again for 2024 at a minimum.
 We would also hope that you continue in 2025 and beyond.